CSJ Guidelines on Manuscript Content: What We Publish

-The Cybersecurity Skills Journal (CSJ) is a double-blind peer-reviewed journal published by the National CyberWatch Center Digital Press.
+The Cybersecurity Skills Journal: Practice and Research (CSJ) is a double-blind peer-reviewed journal published by the CyberWatch Center Digital Press.
 The goal of CSJ is to stimulate professional discussion and advance the interdisciplinary field of cybersecurity through the publication of scholarly works of value and interest to the profession.
 CSJ seeks to integrate and expand the methods, processes, and evidence of effective practices which underlie skilled performance.
 CSJ focuses on valued, measured results; considers the larger system context of people’s performance; and provides valid and reliable measures of effectiveness.

-Types of Manuscripts Invited.
-CSJ emphasizes original work from the following communities of research and practice: process improvement; organizational design and alignment; analysis, evaluation, and measurement; performance management; instructional systems; and management of organizational performance.
+CSJ welcomes original work from the following communities of research and practice: process improvement; organizational design and alignment; analysis, evaluation, and measurement; performance management; instructional systems; and management of organizational performance.
 CSJ will consider literature reviews, experimental studies, survey research, and case studies with a scholarly base.
-CSJ encourages prospective authors to submit abstracts for consideration before developing a complete manuscript.

-An article should be primarily directed towards one of the three audiences of the journal: practitioners, instructors, and researchers and align with the content guidelines below.
+Submissions should be primarily directed towards one of section of CSJ, aligning with that section’s intended audience (practitioners instructors, and researchers) and with the content guidelines below.

 Practice.
 These articles should offer evidence-based guidance to practitioners in the form of techniques, tactics, procedures or tools that demonstrate substantial effectiveness in preventing, mitigating, or resolving cybersecurity risk, threats, or vulnerabilities.
 A CSJ practice article sufficiently documents the practice such that a reader can follow the procedural guidance to execute the actions necessary for effective application.
-CSJ prefers practice articles that document a digital asset which can be downloaded by readers to support implementation of the practice.
+CSJ encourages practice articles that document a digital asset which can be downloaded by readers to support implementation of the practice, e.g., a configuration tool or checklist document.

 Instructional design.
 In CSJ, instructional design articles should provide guidance to instructors as though you were “training the trainer” with the article.
 In other words, might there be observations or conclusions an instructor should be making about the learner as they proceed with each step to ensure their proficiency in understanding both the concepts involved and the procedure being applied.
 Some considerations might be: